fusioncharts/dev_centre_docs/chart-guide/chart-configurations/data-plot.md

 ## Show/hide plot border

-Every data plot (column, area, or pie) has a border by default.Set the `showPlotBorder` to `0` to hide the plot border.
+Every data plot (column, area, or pie) has a border by default.
+Set the `showPlotBorder` to `0` to hide the plot border.

 Refer to the code below: